noamraph/nix-pills/pills/05-functions-and-imports.md

 [nixpkgs](https://github.com/NixOS/nixpkgs/).
 The Nix manual has a [great explanation of functions](https://nixos.org/manual/nix/stable/expressions/language-constructs.html#functions).
-Let\'s go: pill on one hand, Nix manual on the other hand.
+Let's go: pill on one hand, Nix manual on the other hand.

 I remind you how to enter the Nix environment:
 `source ~/.nix-profile/etc/profile.d/nix.sh`